weianweigan/RevitLookupWpf/Readme.md

 For more information on building, see the [**RevitTemplates**](https://github.com/Nice3point/RevitTemplates) Wiki page.

-**Note:** The project currently supports the version Revit Current.
+**Note:** The project currently supports 4 version nearest with current year.

 Please refer to the [CHANGELOG](CHANGELOG.md) for details.